snowkeep/teeth-fvtt/README.md

 Unofficial system for [TEETH](https://https://teethrpg.itch.io/teeth-rpg)

-## WARNING: THIS IS NOT YET USABLE FOR TEETH
+## WARNING:

-The hunter playbooks are ready.
-Systems not used by Teeth have been removed.
-Outfit conversion from Crew has just started.
+This is usable, but incomplete.
+The hunter and outfit playbooks are ready.
+Wilderness rolls are still needed and the Outfit sheet needs usability improvements.

 ## Install